 “An old tile factory, perched above a sleepy village in the Ronda mountains, refurbished with oodles of style as a self-catering villa (sleeps 2-8)”

-From its cobbled terraces and exuberant gardens, which wrap around a spring-fed pool, you look out to a panorama of almond and olives groves, oak forests and distant peaks.
-This delightfully rambling edifice, spread over a dozen different levels, takes its decorative cues from India and North Africa where the owner, a writer and guide, has lived and worked.
-There are bright kilims, ochre washes, Rajasthani throws, intricately carved Moroccan mirrors and bright geometric pottery.
-The house has 4 large bedrooms, all with their own bathrooms and private terraces.
-A friendly Spanish housekeeper comes in each day to clean and tidy, and can prepare delicious Andalucian meals if you wish.
+El Tejar, a former terracotta tile factory, is hidden away in the pine forest above the village.
+It takes its decorative cues from India and North Africa, where the owner has lived and worked.
+There are bright kilims, ochre washes, Rajasthani throws, intricately carved Moroccan mirrors and a huge collection of books about Spain.
+The house has 4 large bedrooms, all with stunning views out towards the park.
+A friendly Spanish housekeeper can prepare delicious Andalucian meals if you wish.

 - Fabulous views from the terraces, lounge and bedrooms

 - Deeply secluded but still within walking distance of village shops and restaurants

 - Daily help is included (optional of course), so you'll feel totally pampered